Possible Formation of a Perfect Fluid in $pp$, $p$-Pb, Xe-Xe and Pb-Pb Collisions at the Large Hadron Collider Energies: A Color String Percolation Approach: Formulation

-By using Eq.~\ref{eq11}, we have computed the isothermal compressibility for different collision systems at different collision energies.
+Here, $dN_{\rm ch}/dy$ is considered to be $dN_{\rm ch}/d\eta$ assuming a Bjorken correlation of rapidity and pseudo-rapidity.
+The values of $\langle dN_{\rm ch}/d\eta \rangle$, which are the event classifiers in hadronic and nuclear collisions, are taken from Refs.~\cite{Acharya:2019bli,Acharya:2018orn,Abelev:2013vea,Acharya:2019yoi,Acharya:2019rys,Acharya:2018hhy,Acharya:2020zji}.
+By using Eq.~\ref{eq14}, we have computed the isothermal compressibility for different collision systems at different collision energies.
 Keeping in mind that the study of multiplicity dependence of isothermal compressibility is our prime focus while looking for a threshold in final state charged particle multiplicity for the formation of QGP, let us now discuss the results in the next section.